Your Account

 Ascot Hospital

-There is a patient pick-up and drop-off zone outside the main entrance to the hospital.
-90-minute parking is available at the front of the building and there is a large car park at the rear of the hospital operating on a ‘pay by plate’ basis.
-On arrival please enter your vehicle’s license plate into one of our payment terminals.
-First 30 minutes are free and apply only once plate details have been entered into a payment terminal.
+Free 90-minute parking is available at the front of the building.
+There is also a large car park at the rear of the hospital operating on a ‘pay by plate’ basis.
+On arrival please enter your vehicle’s licence plate into one of our payment terminals.
+The first 30 minutes are free and apply only once plate details have been entered into a payment terminal or through Mobile Parking App - Parkiwi.

 MercyAscot is committed to delivering care within the Code of Health & Disability Service Consumers' Rights.